 - Three of Spat’s paintings in the Community Collection are treated separately here, here and here.
 Each of these has come from the Bernhard connection and together they reinforce the link between Bernhard and his European origins.
 The story of his first wife’s death during the Nazi occupation of Paris has yet to be told, but I suspect it will involve her burial at Pere Lachaise cemetery.

 In the end, I suppose, the thing that gives me greatest pleasure is the search, not only for information about Gabriel Spat, for example.
-But also for giving more meaning to this wonderful work of art; of giving names and faces to the anonymous family recorded in the work itself—people unlikely to ever be known, otherwise; and to add both depth and breadth to Agincourt’s history and its multiple connections with the outside world.
+But also for giving more meaning to this wonderful work of art; of giving names and faces to the anonymous family recorded in the work itself—people unlikely to ever be known, otherwise; and to add both depth and breadth to Agincourt’s history and its multiple and varied connections with the outside world.